jupyter/governance/governance.md

 weeks, the proposal passes if 2/3 of the votes are in favor (fractions of a vote rounded up to the nearest integer); otherwise the proposal is rejected and the PR is closed.
-Prior to the four-week limit, if 80% of the Steering Council has voted in favor, the proposal passes.
+Prior to the four-week limit, if 80% of the Steering Council has voted  and 2/3 of the votes are in favor, the proposal passes.
 Since the BDFL holds ultimate authority in The Project, the BDFL has authority to act alone in accepting or rejecting changes or overriding Steering Council decisions.